MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

   * The underlying App Service functionality that enables containerization is Web App for Containers.
 Azure App Service uses the [Docker][4] container technology to host both built-in images and custom images.
 In this tutorial, you'll build an image from Python code and deploy it to Web App for Containers.

-  * Web App for Containers automatically creates a webhook in the registry you selected with the repository as the scope of the trigger event.
-A push of a new image to the repository triggers an app restart.
+  * Web App for Containers uses a webhook in the registry with the repository as the scope of the trigger event.
+A push of a new image to the repository triggers a pull of the image and app restart.

 * [Azure Container Registry][11]